flexe-inc/queue-model/README.md

 1. Using the ingress dataset, we walk through each time increment: ingress, egress, then increment time-in-queue for everything still there.
 1. As we egress, we track what the maximum time-in-queue of any egressed item was

+After we get through the full input data set we report the maximum time any item spent in the queue.

 # Running it
-ruby run_simulations.rb
+Example code for running simulations can be run from here:

+`ruby run_simulations.rb`

-# Todo - accept some command line params for run simulations; for now you can modify the code with the parameters of interest
+ - Todo - accept some command line params for run simulations; for now you can modify the code with the parameters of interest
-# Todo - make it possible for the step function to model exponential and/or linear backoff
+ - Todo - make it possible for the step function to model exponential and/or linear backoff
-# Todo - provide more sophisticated statistics than max-time-in-queue
+ - Todo - provide more sophisticated statistics than max-time-in-queue